thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

       version: v0.0.1
 ```

-#### Step 2: Follow the steps written in [lab 3 operate](https://operate.cloudnativetoolkit.dev/getting-started/lab3/) just with the change BOM
+#### Step 2: Follow the steps written in [lab 3 operate](https://operate.cloudnativetoolkit.dev/getting-started/lab3/) just with the change `BOM` to setup the environment

+The helper automation scripts are already configured and available in the current repository.